GauravWalia19/Algorithms-and-Data-Structures/README.md

 ### Got any Questions?

 * Make an issue!
 We'll reply as soon as we can!
-* Find bugs in our code and make issue.
+* Find bugs in our code and make issue or pull request.
 * Pull Request of the new code will we accepted soon as possible.